This set of 10 reusable, washable linen covers is perfect for covering jars, small bowls, dishes, mugs, glasses and jugs.

 Pop them in the fridge or cover jugs, jars or dishes on the worktop.
 They are designed to be used again and again.

-Made from hand printed linen fabric, left over from larger projects, each bowl cover helps us make best use of fabric, reducing waste.
+Made from hand printed linen fabric, left over from larger projects, each jar cover helps us make best use of fabric, reducing waste.
 Each pack will contain a range of colours and designs, no two packs will be the same!

 A great way to avoid single use plastics like cling film.